top of page

 屏幕快照 2021-06-22 10.25.15.png

-Within a room where no one talks, her body, and consciousness move back and forth unpredictably between sleep and awakening.
-Dreams and reality merge, long-lost memories and unremembered episodes flash through the dream world but are unrecognizable.
-Every day, the artist writes a letter to an unknown recipient, tucked out through the door and sent by her mother to one of her friends at random.
+Within a room where no one talks, the artist writes a letter every day to an unknown recipient, tucked out through the door and sent by her mother to one of her friends at random.

 In which I, you, and she appeared in these letters, entwined on the border between real memory and fictional illusion, hidden between the words and her inaccessible past.